Theatre Royal Drury Lane

 From its early beginnings in spoken plays and dramas, the theatre today has much more of a musical focus, due in no small part to its ownership by Andrew Lloyd Webber’s LW Theatres.
 Miss Saigon, the musical version of the operatic classic Madame Butterfly, ran for an impressive 10 years before being succeeded by The Producers.
 Since then, the theatre has staged an ambitious musical adaptation of The Lord of the Rings and a new version of an old favourite in Oliver!, which closed in January 2011 in preparation for a family-friendly musical reimagination of blockbuster Shrek.

 In May 2013, Lloyd Webber revealed a £4m restoration of the theatre to mark its 350th anniversary.
-The theatre reopened in 2013 with a brand new musical production of Roald Dahl's Charlie and the Chocolate Factory directed by Sam Mendes which continues to delight audiences.
+The theatre reopened in 2013 with a brand new musical production of Roald Dahl's Charlie and the Chocolate Factory directed by Sam Mendes.
+From 20 March 2017 until 5 January 2019, American musical 42nd Street ran at the theatre, at one point starring Lulu and later Bonnie Langford.